Google Data Studio Tutorial

 To log in, you will need a Google account; I recommend that you use the same one as your Analytics, Search Console and/or Google Ads account.

-2. Explore the Data Studio dashboard
+2. Explore the Data Studio control panel

-1. Reports
+Reports

 This is where you can access all your reports (equivalent to a workbook in Tableau or Excel).